 The truck destination tool is used to place a location that will randomly call the specified service vehicles.
 Pick all the types of vehicles that will be allowed to use it in the drop down of the toolbar, then click in the map pane to place the destinations.
 Vehicles will drive to the spot and park there briefly in order to create more traffic activity at the airport.

 When you have finished customizing the airport, open the File menu and select Validate.
 This command will check the WED file for errors based on the current export target.
 You can change the export target by selecting Target X‑Plane Version from under the File menu.
-The Scenery Gateway validation target is a much more stringent validation process.
-This is intended to make sure the scenery is useable with low end or older computers, and to ensure no 3rd party add on libraries are required.
-Remember that selecting an older version will disable newer features, such as moving jetways, which do not exist in versions prior to X‑Plane 12.00.
+Remember that selecting an older version will disable newer features, such as ATC data in version earlier than 10.00.

 If there any scenery errors when you validate or export your scenery, WED will show you a window of all issues, which can range from warnings to major errors that prevent an export.
 Clicking on one of the lines in this pop up box will allow you to go directly to that issue, or you may select multiple issues at once to fix them all in one action.
 A “validation_report.txt” file will also be placed in the scenery folder.
 Use either of these resources to correct the errors before completing the export.

 If no errors are present, select Export Scenery Pack from the File menu.
 If orthophotos were used, the .dsf and .pol file will be automatically created and placed in the scenery folder.
 The new scenery will be visible the next time you load the area in X‑Plane.